The great Mosque and the Alhambra, by moonlight

-Both of these monuments have been declared World Heritage sites by the UNESCO, and both offer the chance to enjoy an original visit by night.
+Both of these UNESCO World Heritage sites offer the chance to enjoy an unusual visit by night.

-The Alhambra in Granada offers two types of nocturnal visits to this monumental site: a tour of the Nasrid palaces, and a tour of the Generalife Gardens and Palace.
+The Alhambra in Granada offers two evening tours of the site: the Nasrid Palaces, or the Generalife Gardens and Palace.
 Both are separate and mutually incompatible as they take place at the same time.
 These tours are a wonderful opportunity see these sites fully illuminated, and to take a more intimate look at one of Spain's loveliest architectural treasures.